 Unfortunately, there is no “black and white” answer to tent classification.
-When it comes to season ratings and tent types there is a lot of crossover, and it can become a little confusing when choosing a tent for the first time.
+When it comes to season ratings and tent types, there are a lot of crossovers, and it can become a little confusing when choosing a tent for the first time.

 Tents have a season rating, these ratings are not stamped on the tent according to standards or guidelines, they are just a guide.

-For the most part, a 3 season tent is suitable for a majority of campers as they offer the most versatility in terms of weather protection and options for ventilation.
+For the most part, a three-season tent is suitable for a majority of campers as they offer the most versatility in terms of weather protection and options for ventilation.
 Family tents are in almost all cases a three-season tent, to cater for a range of weather conditions.

 Aptly named on account of their simplistic dome-like appearance, dome tents usually feature two poles that cross diagonally from tent corner to tent corner.